-Veterinary epidemiologists study how diseases affect animal populations by looking at the demographics of a population and hypothesizing how a disease might be transmitted and what kind of impact it will have on the population of animals.
-Professionals in the public health profession address the problems of infections diseases transmissible from animals to humans, as well as food safety and food security, emergency response and preparedness, and animal health and biomedical research.
+Veterinary epidemiologists study how diseases affect animal populations by looking at the demographics of a population and hypothesizing how a disease might be transmitted and what kind of impact it would have on the population of animals.
+Professionals in public health address the problems of infectious diseases transmissible from animals to humans as well as food safety and food security, emergency response and preparedness, and animal health and biomedical research.

 Our faculty are involved in research in numerous areas of population health and public health, including risk assessment and food safety, animal biosecurity risk management, foreign animal diseases, West Nile Virus, microbial resistance in pathogens, zoonotic disease, aquatic health, and international trade.
 They also serve as consultants to state and federal regulatory agencies concerning agricultural bioterrorism and foreign animal diseases.

 We serve the public through active extension and engagement programs that include ProMED Mail, an international source of daily updates of animal and zoonotic diseases published on the web, and the Wilson Bay Water Quality Initiative, an education program that raises veterinary awareness of foreign animal diseases.

 Epidemiology, Public Health and Population Medicine faculty provides instruction in the professional veterinary and graduate curricula and are extensively involved the combined DVM and Master of Public Health Program with a Veterinary Epidemiology Concentration program.
 This Program is designed to provide graduate training for veterinarians interested in pursuing animal and public health service oriented careers with state, federal, and international agencies.
 Faculty also mentor and instruct students in the Epidemiology, Public Health, and Public Policy focus area.
 The first steps in pursuing a focus in Epidemiology, Public Health, and Population Medicine is to identify and register with a faculty mentor who can advise on opportunities in this area.